Middle School Programs

 ELI courses have been carefully designed to integrate essential skills that will enable students to grow their ability to write, speak, listen, comprehend, and read.

-Participants must be non-native speakers of English who have studied the language at least 2 years in their home schools and who can converse in English.
-In addition to the standard application, all Middle School ELI candidates must submit one recent composition written for English class with their teacher’s comments and corrections, and also an English translation of their transcript and the school's grading system.
-Level placement is determined by a diagnostic test administered the first day of classes.
+Non-native speakers of English who have studied the language for at least 2 years in their home schools and who are conversant in English.
+With their application, all Middle School ELI candidates must submit one recent graded English composition with teacher’s comments and corrections, and an English translation of their transcript and school's grading system.
+Level placement is determined by a diagnostic test administered on the first day of classes.

 Please note that a TOEFL or TOEFL Junior test is strongly recommended for English Language Institute and is required for all other programs.

-The Theater Arts Institute offers students a total theater immersion experience for four weeks.
+The Theater Arts Institute offers a four-week total theater immersion experience.
 Students learn the process of theater through daily classes designed to explore and enhance their skills in acting, singing, set and costume design, playwriting, and dance.
 In addition, students attend nightly laboratory sessions to work together on performance and design projects and attend master classes in movement, voice and diction, improvisation, lighting design, children’s theater, and stage management.
 All aspects of the dramatic experience are highlighted, with opportunities for young artists to grow in many areas.
-Throughout the summer, students complete scene work in classical and modern drama, rehearse and perform numbers from a variety of musicals, and design set and costume pieces for different periods.
-Throughout the 4-week session, students take field trips to professional theater and artistic performances throughout New York and New England.
+Students complete scene work in classical and modern drama, rehearse and perform numbers from a variety of musicals, and design set and costume pieces for different periods.
+Students also take field trips to professional theater and artistic performances throughout New York and New England.
 This program is designed for the young person who is serious about expanding their knowledge and willing to take risks in all areas of theater.

-An applicant may submit a DVD/CD or digital file of a performance piece to the Summer Programs office, via email.
-Performance supplements are encouraged, but not required..
+An applicant may submit a digital file of a performance piece to the Summer Programs office, via email.
+Performance supplements are encouraged, but not required.

 2 Week Programs